-Rangel is Full Professor of Dance at California State University, Fullerton, currently serving as Dance Program Coordinator and Vice-Chair of the Theatre and Dance Department.
-His areas of teaching are: dance composition, improvisation, contemporary dance, dance pedagogy, Horton technique, African American Concert Dance, yoga and dance history.
+Rangel is Professor of Dance at California State University, Fullerton, currently serving as Dance Program Coordinator and Vice-Chair of the Theatre and Dance Department.
+His areas of teaching are: dance composition, improvisation, contemporary dance, dance pedagogy, Horton technique, Afro-contemporary, African American Concert Dance, yoga and dance history.
 He also teaches yoga and dance at Fullerton College.
-Since 2018, Alvin has been traveling to Australia to teach Horton Technique at the National Aboriginal Islander Skills Development Association Dance College (NAISDA).
+Since 2018, Alvin has traveled to Australia to teach Horton Technique at the National Aboriginal Islander Skills Development Association Dance College (NAISDA).
 NAISDA Dance College is Australia’s premier Indigenous training college with a tradition of producing the next generation of Aboriginal and Torres Strait Islander dance artists.
 In Australia he has also taught for the Pre-professional training program at the world renowned Sydney Dance Company.
 Rangel has taught dance in the United States, Russia, Australia, Taiwan, Poland, Colombia, Guatemala, Argentina, Mexico and Puerto Rico.

 Alvin continues to perform as a guest artist with dance companies throughout the country.
 In 2019, he performed with the Dayton Contemporary Dance Company (DCDC) during their 50th Anniversary Gala, and at the Lincoln Center, Donald McKayle’s Rainbow Round My Shoulder, hosted by the Paul Taylor American Modern Dance Company.
 In 2016, he danced Rainbow Round My Shoulder during Paul Taylor American Modern Dance Spring Season at the Lincoln Center.
 For this performance, DCDC received the coveted Bessie Award for 2016: New York Dance and Performance Award for Outstanding Revival.